ariellaamit/forecasting-ariella-tirzah-team6/README.md

 ### T2
 Comparing trip generation scenarios throughout the Boston region by identifying changes in trip productions and attractions due to the alternative scenario.
-The script to the both the base and alternative scenarios is in T2.R.
+The script is in T2.R.